 One imagines both armed assemblies of Hindu Tough Guys witnessing this interruption and typing “WTF??” on their respective Facebook or Twitter mobile accounts.
 Nonetheless, a profound conversation between Arjuna and Krishna ensues.
 Krishna asks Arjuna and presumably the rest of us to detach ourselves from the immediate moment and to find our sacred duty, our “dharma,” instead.
 Once liberated from the burden of immediate expectations we can focus on the larger battle or journey.
 Fate will decide our fortunes; we must discover Our Cause.

 Why do I identify a radio program in this great story?
 Because the whole sacred shebang flows from a request by old king Dharitarashta for live coverage of the event.
-He can’t fight or even see, so the ancient sage Vyasa appoints Duryodhana’s charioteer Sanjaya to function as a sort of psychic, panoptic witness to the war:
+He can’t fight or even see, so the ancient sage Vyasa appoints Duryodhana’s charioteer Sanjaya to function as a sort of psychic, panoptic (all-seeing) witness to the war:

 “Sanjaya shall see all the events of the battle directly.
 He shall have a divine inner eye . . .
 O King, Sanjaya . . . will tell you everything about the battle.
 He will be all knowing.
 Whenever he thinks with his mind, Sanjaya will see everything taking place during day or night, in public or in secret.”

 Thus Dharitarashta gets a blow-by-philosophical-blow mind/audio narrative of the debate that we subsequently process in written form.
 It sort of reminds me of those old baseball radio announcers who received ongoing telegraph messages of the day’s big game and creatively turned the missives into a real-time narrative for their listeners.